maheravi/Deep-Learning/README.md

 an erroneous Iranian and foreign people image classification using tensorflow and keras due to deficiency of data.

-- ## Szeged Hungry weather prediction using MLP:
+- ## Szeged Hungry Weather Prediction Using MLP:

 Weather temperature prediction a day of year using multilayer perceptron with tensorflow and keras.